Caltech-IPAC/rapid/docs/source/index.rst

 *************************************

-A docker image has been pre-built from a recent git-clone of the RAPID Github repository.
+A docker image has been pre-built from a recent git-clone of the RAPID Github repository (8/15/24).
 This docker image offers the convenience of having the RAPID pipeline already installed and ready to run.
 It is publicly available from

 .. code-block::